By Hanna C. Rue, Ph.D., BCBA-D

 Dr. Hanna Rue was the Chairperson of the National Standards Project, Phase 2, which was completed and published in April of 2015.
 She previously served as Executive Director of the National Autism Center, May Institute’s Center for the Promotion of Evidence-based Practice.

-May Institute is an award-winning nonprofit organization with 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
+May Institute is an award-winning nonprofit organization with more than 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 For more information, call 800-778-7601.